-For the last few months I worked onsite in NYC as part of a team at a large financial firm that was in its final stages of rebranding.
+- For the last few months I worked onsite in NYC as part of a team at a large financial firm that was in its final stages of rebranding.
 (If you ever needed evidence that re-branding/branding is much more than a logo, this would be the place for you.)
-While logos and marketing materials are obviously still associated with a company’s brand, branding encompasses so much more…and then it circles back around and the business needs templates.
-This is a short writeup about what I got out of the experience in one of those skyscrapers in the City.
+While logos and marketing materials are obviously still […] Read more – ‘Templates & Teamwork.’.

 - Work in 2013: My End of Year Report.

 - This year went by so quickly.
 Wow.
 It feels like I wrote last year’s report only….12 months ago.
 Haha.
 Anyway, it’s time to have a look at what went right, what went wrong, and what’s going on in 2014.
 Read more – ‘Work in 2013: My End of Year Report.’.

 - Process and Evolution.

 - When I saw how long it had been since my last post, I knew I had to say something – after all, the site gets viewed by quite a few people each month!
 So happy that at least a few of my thoughts, tutorials, and downloads are well received.
 So what’s the latest?
 I’ve been […] Read more – ‘Process and Evolution.’.

 - The question came up via Quora: “I’ve read that using a donut chart throws off the proportion of a pie chart, but also that they can be an acceptable way of showing information.
 If it’s acceptable, when would it be and how would you properly construct one?”
 So I posted this answer: I’m not sure why […] Read more – ‘How to Make a Donut Chart.’.